• Skip to primary navigation

 Instructions

-1. Break or chop the chocolate and place it in a large heat-resistant bowl with the Nutella.
+1. Break or chop the chocolate and place it in a large heatproof bowl with the Nutella.

-2. Heat half of the heavy cream in a saucepan until it simmers.
+2. Heat half of the heavy cream in a small saucepan until it just starts to simmer.

-3. Pour the hot cream over the chocolate and Nutella and let it rest for a few moments before mixing with a spatula to melt all the chocolate.
+3. Pour the hot cream over the chocolate and Nutella.
+Let it sit for 1–2 minutes, then stir with a spatula until the chocolate melts and the mixture is smooth.

-5. Blend the mixture with an immersion blender to smooth the ganache.
+5. Blend the mixture with an immersion blender for a perfectly smooth and glossy ganache.

-7. Whisk the Nutella ganache with an electric mixer on low speed or in the bowl of your stand mixer fitted with a pastry whisk at low-medium speed for about 2-3 minutes until you get a creamy and firm ganache.
+7. Once chilled, whip the Nutella ganache with an electric mixer on low–medium speed for about 2–3 minutes, until it’s creamy and holds soft peaks.

 Equipment